chsshong/capstone-midterm/README.md

 - More people were are home, fewer people were on the street, and many businesses were closed during the lockdown.
 - Less opportunies to commit burglaries, robberies and larcenies.

 With better dataset, I would like to investigate the reasons why aggravated assault and homicide on the other hand increased.
-I would like to see if domestic crimes increased during the lockdown.
+I would like to see if domestic abuse may have caused aggravated assault to increase during the lockdown.

 Also once 2021 is over, I would like to compare 2021 dataset with 2020, to see how the crime trend in 2021 changed compared to 2020 and 2016-2019.